The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 When both host and domain are not set, fqdn = nil

-#7 Updated by Ken Barber about 2 years ago
+#7 Updated by Ken Barber over 4 years ago

 - Status changed from Needs Decision to Requires CLA to be signed